saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 ## Presumptions
 Saltbox presumes you have a basic understanding of Linux, Docker containers, BitTorrent, and Usenet, and are also familiar with Sonarr, Radarr, NZBGet, rTorrent/ruTorrent, and Plex/Emby.

 The Saltbox setup is all done on the command line in the linux shell.
 There is no GUI and there are no plans to add one.
-If you want to run Saltbox, you *will* need to be familiar with Linux.
+If you want to run Saltbox, you *will need* to be familiar with Linux.

 The guides in this wiki are only meant to setup Saltbox specific settings into the various apps that are installed with Saltbox (e.g. Sonarr, Radarr, Plex, etc) and are not meant to be a full setup for, or an introduction to, the workings of these apps.
-However, you may pickup a few things as you go thru the guides.
+However, you may pick up a few things as you go thru the guides.

 If you wish to learn more about them in detail, you can easily find a ton of guides for them online (e.g. [HTPC Guides](https://www.htpcguides.com){target=_blank}, [YouTube](https://www.youtube.com){target=_blank}, etc).